sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/216_Editing_and_deleting_Products.md

 Created Sunday 7 May 2023 at 09:09 pm (binge)
 Created Tuesday 30 May 2023 at 02:47 am (code)

-Note: Since Product and associated user (seller) is being ignored by us, assume every user can change add/products.
+Note: Since Product and associated user (seller) is being ignored by us, for now, assume every user can change add/products.
 Change to be made: update product actions in Admin controller to work on all products, instead of associated with user.
 [Code]()

 Fetch a product, change the attributes, and save.
 ```js